BEGINNER’S INTRODUCTION

 Some explanations not of immediate importance:

-(a) the Black group in diagram D cannot die, it is “alive”.
+(a) the Black stones in diagram D cannot die, they are “alive”.

-(b) the Black group in diagram C is dead.
+(b) the Black stones in diagram C are dead.
 In this situation White does not have to finish the job.
-However in some situations White must.
+However in some circumstances White must.

 (4) you cannot play so as to repeat a previous board position